sematext/docs/docs/integration/alerts-webhooks-custom-params.md

  * **$url** - webhook URL. **IMPORTANT**: to ensure data is sent to the destination securely you must use HTTPS, not HTTP.
  * **$troubleshootUrl** - the URL that leads to Alert Details screen in Sematext

-You can use any of the above variables in the parameters when you create your Custom Webhook:
+You can use any of the above variables in the parameters when you create your custom Webhook:

 <img class="content-modal-image" alt="Custom Webhook With Parameters" src="../../images/integrations/custom-webhook-with-parameters.png" title="Create Custom Webhook With Parameters">